deepset-ai/haystack/proposals/text/0000-table-span.md

 # Adoption strategy

-If we implement this proposal, how will the existing Haystack users adopt it?
-Is this a breaking change?
-Can we write a migration script?
+## How will the existing Haystack users adopt it?
+Haystack users would immediately experience this change once they update their installation of Haystack if they were using the TableQA reader.
+This would be a breaking change since it would change the `offsets_in_document` and `offsets_in_context` in the returned `Answer`.
+I'm not sure if there would be a straightforward way to write a migration script for this change.

 # How we teach this

 Would implementing this feature mean the documentation must be re-organized or updated?
 Does it change how Haystack is taught to new developers at any level?

-How should this feature be taught to the existing Haystack users (for example with a page in the docs, a tutorial, ...).
+- The API docs for `TableSpan` would need to be added.
+- The documentation page for [Table Question Answering](https://docs.haystack.deepset.ai/docs/table_qa) would need to be updated.
+- Update the (TableQa tutorial)[https://github.com/deepset-ai/haystack-tutorials/blob/main/tutorials/15_TableQA.ipynb]
+to reflect the `Span` is no longer linearzied.

 # Unresolved questions

-Optional, but suggested for first drafts.
-What parts of the design are still TBD?
+The issue brought up above under the header **Edge Case/Bug**